 "Not just yet, my friend.
 Not just yet."
 The screen went dark.

 Caliel put the scroll away and prepared to return to Earth.
 He was still a guardian despite his high rank, and he needed to make sure his charge didn't do anything foolish.
 She really wasn't cooperating with the gift he had given her.
-But then pregnant demons were always so testy.
+But then pregnant vampires were always so testy.